Floor lamps are a great way to provide lighting to your home.

 - Sand any wood or metal portions of the lamp frame to remove some of the old paint and prep the surface for the primer and paint.

 Tip: Wear a painter’s mask and goggles to prevent any of the sanding dust from getting into your nose, mouth, and eyes.

 - Wipe off the frame to remove any of the sanding dust.

 Prime and Paint

 After you sand the lamp frame, apply a primer and paint in multiple thin coats.
 Make sure you select the right kind of primer and paint for your lamp frame.
-If you are painting a wooden lamp frame, refer to How to Paint Wood for more detailed information.
+This is especially important if you are painting a wooden lamp frame.

 Apply any primer or paint in a well-ventilated area.
 Make sure you let the paint completely dry before putting everything back together.
 This can take anywhere from a couple of hours to overnight.
 Just make sure it is no longer sticky or tacky before bringing it back into your home.

 While you are waiting for the primer and paint to dry on your lamp frame, start refurbishing the lampshade.
 You can refurbish a lampshade in the following ways: